stainless-api/upload-openapi-spec-action/README.md

 Then, pull requests to your GitHub repository that update OpenAPI spec or Stainless config will build your SDKs and make a comment with the results.

+Note: the `merge` job depends on the `preview` job, so you can't use just the `merge` job alone.
+See [our docs](https://www.stainless.com/docs/guides/automate-updates) for more details.

 For more details about the input parameters, see the [example workflow](./examples/pull_request.yml) file.